christf/decentral_network/decentral_freifunk.md

 ##### Option 2: query a DHT

 A DHT is used in peer to peer networks to store data.
 We could query this DHT for possible exit-nodes.
-Kadnode implements DNS-over-DHT and is fairly simlar
+Kadnode implements DNS-over-DHT and could be re-used.

 ##### Option 3: use DNS to keep a list of exit-nodes.